Skip to main content

 For processors and traders, instability can create opportunity.
 Midstream cocoa handlers that manage inventories, grindings, and regional sourcing can benefit from dislocations that are painful for consumer brands.

-For growers and producing countries, the signal is mixed.
+For growers and producing countries, the research cue is mixed.
 The market is no longer in a straight-line crash, which helps sentiment, but the price remains far below the extremes that had temporarily improved producer economics.
 That leaves future supply incentives uncertain.

 Winners and losers